Lee Eppie: Career

 In September 2025, Eppie competed at the World Championships for the first time in his career.
 After coming in second in both his heat and semi-final he qualified for the final of the 400 metres, where he placed eighth.
 He later won a gold medal as part of the Botswana team in the men's 4 x 400 metres relay.

+Competing at the 2026 World Athletics Relays in Gaborone, he ran in the final of the men's 4 x 400 m relay as the Botswana team ran a championship and national record of 2:54.47 to win the gold medal and move to third on the world all-time list.
+Later that month, he won the gold medal in the 400 metres at the 2026 African Championships in Athletics in Accra, Ghana, running 44.60 seconds to win ahead of Dennis Hove and Leeford Zuze of Zimbabwe.
+In July 2026, he placed fourth overall in the final of the 400 metres at the 2026 Commonwealth Games in Glasgow, Scotland.
+In September, he was a finalist over 400 m at the inaugural World Ultimate Championship in Budapest, placing seventh overall.

 Personal life

 Whilst he was studying at Mississippi State University, he was a roommate of Jamaican Olympic athlete Navasky Anderson.